Checle/web-zones/README.md

-  readonly name: any // Optional name, e.g., for debugging readonly tasks: Map<any, Task> // Pending tasks readonly children: Zone[] // Associated children, modifiable by the DOM readonly root: Zone // Root zone - all error events bubble towards this zone
+  readonly name: any // Optional name, e.g., for debugging readonly tasks: Map<any, Task> // Pending tasks readonly children: Zone[] // Associated children, modifiable by the DOM readonly rootZone: Zone // Root zone - all error events bubble towards this zone

   constructor (nameOrSpec?: any)